Aniltj23/Real-Time-Fraud-Detection-System-Using-a-Stacked-Hybrid-Scoring-Model/README.md

 # Real-Time-Fraud-Detection-System-Using-a-Stacked-Hybrid-Scoring-Model
 A real-time fraud detection framework built using a stacked hybrid scoring model that blends ensemble and statistical learning methods to identify fraudulent transactions with high precision.
-Designed scalability and model interpretability.
+Designed for scalability and model interpretability.

 ## Features
 - Live transaction streaming from FastAPI endpoint